bc464/rock-paper-scissors/README.md

 # rock-paper-scissors
-This proeject came from a 'freecodecamp' article providing 40 JS Projects.
+This project came from a 'freecodecamp' article providing 40 JS Projects.